 Some examples of our leadership

-Divorce and Family Law partner Linda Ravdin is a member of the Board of Trustees of the Bethesda-based Round House Theatre.
+Divorce and Family Law partner Linda Ravdin is Vice-President of the Board of Trustees of the Bethesda-based Round House Theatre.
 Round House is a critically acclaimed performing arts institution that has been a valuable member of our community for over 35 seasons.
 Its mission includes the production of classic and contemporary works for the stage as well as the development of community-based education programs.
 Pasternak & Fidis, PC is proud to have sponsored seven productions since 2010 including the world premiere of Charming Billy, a play adapted from the prize-winning novel by Bethesda author Alice McDermott, and the homage to James Beard, I Love to Eat.
 In the winter of 2016, the firm sponsored the area premiere of Suzan-Lori Parks’ Father Comes Home from the Wars (Parts 1, 2 & 3), a Greek-inspired tragedy examining the mess of war and the true cost of freedom.
-We are also pleased to sponsor the production of Miss Bennet: Christmas at Pemberley.
+We are also pleased to have sponsored the production of Miss Bennet: Christmas at Pemberley.

 Bethesda, MD 20814